 In Ohio, for example, you can get by with proof of financial responsibility.
 How do you get that?
-You can buy a $30,000 bond from an authorized surety company, or you can simply deposit $30,000 with the state treasurer.
+You can buy a $30,000 bond from an authorized surety company or deposit $30,000 with the state treasurer.

 In South Carolina, you can pay a $550 fee to the state for a certificate of uninsured registration–every year.
-And be prepared to pay for any damage or injuries you cause, of course.
+And be prepared to pay for any damage or injuries you cause.

-“You have financial responsibility as a driver to carry insurance,” says Lynne McChristian, the Insurance Information Institute’s representative for Florida–a state with one of the highest rates of uninsured motorists in the nation.
+“You have financial responsibility as a driver to carry insurance,” says Lynne McChristian, the Insurance Information Institute’s representative for Florida — a state with a high rate of uninsured motorists.

 Yet that doesn’t deter some motorists from getting behind the wheel when they don’t have insurance.
-A study this year by the Insurance Research Council (IRC) found about one in seven motorists nationwide doesn’t have coverage, although it’s illegal not to have insurance or some other proof of financial responsibility in every state but New Hampshire (where 89 percent of drivers do, in fact, carry a policy).
+This year’s study by the Insurance Research Council (IRC) found that about one in seven motorists nationwide doesn’t have coverage.
+However, it’s illegal not to have insurance or other proof of financial responsibility in every state but New Hampshire (where 89% of drivers carry a policy).

 In some states, the uninsured driver rate is much higher, peaking in Mississippi, where an estimated 28 percent of motorists are uninsured, according to the IRC.
 In New Mexico, Tennessee, Oklahoma and Florida, about one-quarter of drivers have no insurance.